ansys/pymechanical/doc/source/getting_started/running_mechanical.rst

 Licensing issues
 ----------------

-`PADT <https://www.padtinc.com/>`_ has an `Ansys <https://www.padtinc.com/simulation/ansys-simulation-products/>`_
-product section.
-Posts about licensing are common.
+The `PADT website <https://www.padtinc.com/>`_ has an `Ansys <https://www.padtinc.com/simulation/ansys-simulation-products/>`_ product section.
+Posts about licensing are common in this section.

-If you are responsible for maintaining an Ansys license or have a personal installation of Ansys, you likely can access the **Installation and Licensing** section of the Ansys Help, where you can view or download the *Ansys, Inc. Licensing Guide* for comprehensive licensing information.
+If you are responsible for maintaining an Ansys license or have a personal installation of Ansys, you likely can access the `Licensing <https://ansyshelp.ansys.com/account/secured?returnurl=/Views/Secured/prod_page.html?pn=Licensing&pid=Licensing&lang=en>`_` section of the Ansys Help, where you can view or download the *Ansys, Inc. Licensing Guide* for comprehensive licensing information.

 VPN issues
 ----------
 Sometimes, Mechanical has issues starting when VPN software is running.
-For more information, see the *Mechanical User's Guide* in the **Mechanical Application** section of the Ansys Help.
+For more information, see the *Mechanical User's Guide* in the `Mechanical Application <https://ansyshelp.ansys.com/account/secured?returnurl=/Views/Secured/prod_page.html?pn=Mechanical%20Application&pid=MechanicalApplication&lang=en>`_ section of the Ansys Help.